isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-education.md

 |Relatórios do Skype for Business online no centro de administração do Microsoft 365  <br/> |Sim  <br/> |Sim  <br/> |Sim  <br/> |

 > [!NOTE]
 > <sup>1</sup> The Skype for Business (Lync) client is supported for use with these subscription options, but it is not included.
-O Lync 2013 Basic está disponível para todos os clientes.
-O cliente de desktop do Lync Basic é um aplicativo instalado localmente que fornece recursos de conferência, presença e mensagens instantâneas para planos do Office 365 que incluem o Skype for Business online.
-O Office 365 ProPlus e o Office 365 a3 incluem o aplicativo completo do Skype for Business (Lync), que inclui recursos adicionais, como suporte avançado para telefonia, arquivamento e recursos de conformidade.
+Lync 2013 Basic is available for all customers.
+O cliente da área de trabalho do Lync Basic é um aplicativo instalado localmente que fornece presença, mensagens instantâneas e recursos de conferência para planos que incluem o Skype for Business online.
+Os aplicativos do Microsoft 365 para empresas e o Office 365 a3 incluem o aplicativo completo do Skype for Business (Lync), que inclui recursos adicionais, como suporte avançado para telefonia, arquivamento e recursos de conformidade.
 A Skype for Business Online license must be assigned for each user.
 Para obter mais informações sobre os recursos do Lync Basic, confira [tabelas comjudiciais do cliente de área de trabalho](https://docs.microsoft.com/lyncserver/lync-server-2013-desktop-client-comparison-tables)<br/>
 <sup>2</sup> você deve atribuir um plano do Exchange Online (plano 2) aos usuários que você deseja que tenha caixa postal.
 An Exchange Online (Plan 1) plan can't be used for voice mail.

 ### <a name="skype-for-business-online-limits"></a>Limites do Skype for Business Online